ZebMcKayhan/WireguardManager/README.md

 I have choosen to still reccommend the usage of NAT6 above, mainly for its ease of usage.
 A better technical solution is to use NPT6 (Network Prefix Translation Ipv6).
 This methode does not need to keep track of any connections and will simply perform better in every aspect than NAT6.

 Sadly, it has shown that NTP is not compatible with conntrack, which our router uses for its stateful firewall.
 We would not like to give that up!
 But there is another way to do the same thing called NETMAP.
-Whilst NPT6 is checksum neutral (by changing first 16 bits device id to accomplish that) NETMAP is not, so it will need recalculation of package checksum.
+Whilst NPT6 is checksum neutral (by changing first 16 bits device id to accomplish that) NETMAP is not, so it will need recalculation of packet checksum.
 But on the upside it leaves the device ip untouched.

 Disclamer: NETMAP is not really supported by all softwares.
 The kernel module/function/hooks are there but not implemented in userspace iptables.
 You have the option to install Entware iptables:
 ```sh